pjjajal/nlatents-gen-project/README.md

-# Neural Latents -- Self-Supervised Neural Data Transformers
+# Neural Latents - Self-Supervised Neural Data Transformers
 This repository contains the code my ECE 695 - Generative Models final project.
+This work will train [Neural Data Transformers](https://arxiv.org/abs/2108.01210) using self-supervised learning.

+The model will be trained and tested on the data provided from [Neural Latents](https://neurallatents.github.io/).

 ## Setup Instructions
 This repository uses `anaconda` to create its python environment.